Handaz/middle.messenger.praktikum.yandex/README.md

 Primarly inspired by [Telegram](https://web.telegram.org/) and its features.

 The project is built using handlebars template engine, sass and css modules.
+It's built around two main classes: Block and EventBus, which allow the implementation of 'reactive-components'.

 ```
 npm start - build project and start server